 NPS Whitefield is affiliated to CBSE, which emphasizes on teaching students how to learn and what to learn, equally.
 At NPS Whitefield, we encourage our students to think for themselves and strive to make the classes as interactive as possible.
 It is our constant endeavor to facilitate and provide a productive learning process through activity-oriented lessons, hands-on work and extensive co-curricular activities.
 Our students will learn to be collaborators, innovators, and creative thinkers who will be ready to take on any challenge.

-Kindergarten is offered at the earlychildhood level.
-Children begin Kindergarten when they are three years old and continue until they join Grade 1.
-Children join Kindergarten at four years of age and continue for two years until they graduate to Grade 1.
+Kindergarten is offered at the early childhood level.
+Children join Kindergarten at three years of age and continue for two years until they graduate to Grade 1.

 NPS offers an integrated, interdisciplinary curriculum for Primary school.
 Our academically rigorous CBSE curriculum is integrated with creative arts and presented imaginatively to engage the students physically, cognitively and emotionally.